Notify me

 In an interesting echo of very early clocks communicating the time by sound, steam whistles started being used in the 19th and early 20th centuries, in factories, to signal important events and coordinate the activities of workers.

-Steam whistles were employed as a means of signaling the beginning and end of work shifts.
+Steam whistles were employed as a means of signalling the beginning and end of work shifts.
 The loud and distinctive sound of a steam whistle could be heard over the noisy machinery, alerting workers to start or conclude their work.
 Steam whistles were also used to announce break times and lunch periods.
-The whistles helped synchronize breaks, ensuring that workers across the expansive factory floor were aware of the designated times for rest and meals, as well as signaling emergencies.
+The whistles helped synchronize breaks, ensuring that workers across the expansive factory floor were aware of the designated times for rest and meals, as well as signalling emergencies.
 Different patterns of whistles could convey specific messages to workers.

 Of course, some clocks and watches continue to use sound as a means of communicating the time, from cuckoo-clocks to watches with chimes, such as this Christopher Ward C1 Bel Canto:

-When digital watches were invented in the 1970’s, they brought their own space-age aesthetics with them, along with their numerical electronic time-displays.
+When digital watches were invented in the 1970’s, they brought their own space-age aesthetics with them, along with their electronic numerical time-displays.

 .